kaltura/playkit-js-qna/README.md

 ```

-### Update OVP infrastructure dependencies
+### Update Player Contrib libraries
 > Make sure you setup the repository using the `setup` command

-This command will update packages to use `latest` or `next` version of the shared ovp infrastructure.
+This command will update packages to use `latest` or `next` version of the player contrib libraries.

 To update to `latest` version use one of the following:
 ```$xslt